skoona/HomieMonitor/README.md

 * HTTP Arduino OTA

 #### Secondary
+* Event log of property/attribute/ota value changes.
-* Self contained Application packaged as one/in Java Executable Jarfile; using Warbler.gem -- port 8080
+* Self contained Application packaged as Java Executable warFile; using Warbler.gem -- port 8080
 * Internally designed to tollerate potentially Homie Specification 1.5+, but focused on V3.

+#### Delivered
+* Default build using `Ruby-2.6.2`, would require `Ruby-2.5.1+`
+* Monitor Homie V2, and V3 Devices (Initial Focus on `ESP8266`)
+* Controller model for Esp8266 devices
+* MQTT OTA operations
+* `Discover Devices` page auto-refreshes every 30 seconds
+* Self contained Application packaged as Java Executable warFile; using Warbler.gem -- port 8080
+* Internally designed to tollerate potentially Homie Specification 1.5+, but focused on V3.
+* Attribute and Property retention, via YAML:Store file, as Homie considers some discovery related attributes optional and they are not always retained!

 ## Demonstration Mode